- Reports work on all Dynamic Content

 Use Segments to Understand any Audience

 Each of the can also be sliced and diced with segments.
 Segments can be used to quickly compare different audiences:

 - Converting and Non-Converting users

 - Users who have seen an AB test experience

 - Those who have come from a campaign or channel.

 - Click Page Analysis → View Analytics to bring up the Session Replay List for all users on a particular webpage

-- Click on a particular page to bring a replay of an individual webpage.
+- Click on page to bring a replay of an individual webpage.
 This is an individual's user journey on that webpage.
 Feel free to pause at any time on content that you want to analyse.

 - Click on the Analytics tab on the right-hand navigation to bring up the reports